brson/wasm-opt-rs/notes.md

 but may not be true for a function named `main`.
 In brief experiments,
 even without declaring `main` as `extern "C"`,
-I did see that the resulting object filed contained an unmangled function named `main`, that appeared to be this function on linux with `gcc`.
+I did see that the resulting object file contained an unmangled function named `main`, that appeared to be this function.
+This on linux with `gcc`.
 So maybe `gcc` doesn't name-mangle the `main` function.

-I don't know how msvc treats `main` on Windows.
+I don't know how MSVC treats `main` on Windows.

-But to be sure,
-it's probably best to declare this function we want to call `extern "C"`.
+But it's probably best to declare this function we want to call `extern "C"`.

 Regardless,
 I need this function to be `extern "C"` because